cmbrandt/cxx-fundamentals/2_class_design_special.md

 ## Compiler Generated

 Below is the compiler-generated copy constructor and copy assignment operator.
 The default operations perform element-by-element copy.
-Note that this performs a shallow copy of our Resource.
+Note that this performs a shallow copy of our `Resource` pointer.

 ```
 // Ex 1: Compiiler generated copy operations